 While our current program has been credited with understanding the nature of self-directed adult learning, it has some inherent issues that require a rebuild rather than a repair.
 The issues relate to limited oversight, constraints of a one-size-fits-all model and lack of a wellness component.

 The Law Society is in a better position than ever to embark on developing the next phase of lawyer competency requirements.
 We are equipped with feedback from our articling surveys, the new CPLED competency framework and a strategic plan that prioritizes competency as a key initiative moving forward.

 The suspension of mandatory CPD filing allows us to dedicate our resources to two important projects:

 - We will work with our stakeholders to develop a new competence framework for a lawyer’s entire career that is proportionate, effective and dynamic, and incorporates wellness as a key component.
 We are committed to open dialogue as we work towards to this important goal.

-- Establish an Indigenous cultural competency requirement for all Alberta lawyers to meaningfully address our obligation arising from the TRC’s calls to action.
-It is our goal to have this requirement in place for Alberta lawyers beginning in 2021.
-Like our approach to competence, these requirements will not be one-size-fits-all and will respect the backgrounds and practice environments of Alberta lawyers.
+- Establish an Indigenous cultural competency program for all Alberta lawyers to meaningfully address our obligation arising from the TRC’s calls to action.
+It is our goal to have this program in place for Alberta lawyers beginning in 2021.
+Like our approach to competence, this program will not be one-size-fits-all and will respect the backgrounds and practice environments of Alberta lawyers.

 Why was it necessary to suspend the mandatory filing requirement of the current CPD program while a new program is being developed?